 Charlotte, NC 28241

-If you are not required to use the Baltimore, check out DeHarbe's Catechism at Amazon.
-The Small is for Communion preparation and the Large for the rest of us.
+If you are not required to use the Baltimore, check out the old version of DeHarbe's Catechism at Amazon.
+The Small Catechism is for Communion preparation and The Large Catechism is for the rest of us.
 No Wite-Out necessary. :-)

 A Practical Commentary On Holy Scripture combines the Bible and the catechism.
 I wish all books were this good.